 Members of the public are welcome to sit in the public gallery and observe committee meetings.
-Facilities are available for people with disabilities.

 On business days, committee meetings are held on Mondays, Tuesday and Wednesday mornings, throughout the day on Thursdays and occasionally on Fridays.
 Committee meetings are held at the Senedd in Cardiff Bay or at other venues throughout Wales.
 There are a number of different committees that deal with a range of issues.
 Detailed information about dates, locations, agendas, papers and minutes can be obtained from the Committees pages.